solangegueiros/chainlink-keepers-tutorial/README.md

 Confirm the transaction in Metamask

-Check it out the confirmation, this is an example
+Check it out the confirmation, this is an example:

 ![Keepers - Register new upkeep - confirm](/images/image_13.png)